The International Year One at ONCAMPUS Hull is offered with an Integrated CAS (iCAS) only.

 Course length: 3 or 4 terms

 Dates and Fees:

 ||Progressing to Year 2 starting in

-All programmes are subject to a £300 registration fee and a £2,200 refundable deposit.
-An Under 18 Supplement applies to all students under the age of 18 at the start of their programme.
+All programmes are subject to a £300 registration fee and a £2,200 deposit which is offset against the last term's fees.
+An under-18 supplement applies to all students under the age of 18 at the start of their programme.